Apple TV VPN: 5 Recommended Apps and Setup Instructions

 Method 4: Using a VPN without a Router (via AirPlay Mirror)

-- Select any provider from the premium list below and subscribe for an account.
+- Select any provider from the premium list above and subscribe for an account.

 - Once done, download the relevant app for your device i.e. iPhone, iPad, or Mac.